Music Has the Power to Heal …

 Jammin’ Jenn Staff has the Skill to Deliver It.

-“Music can be a Language to the disabled…often it’s the only language.”
+“Music can be a Language to realize potential… often it’s the only language.”

 Why is Music so Powerful?
-Why would one use music therapy to achieve a positive change in a person that has Autism, Dementia, or Alzheimer’s for instance?
+Why would one use music to achieve a positive change in any typically developed person or a disabled person that has Autism, Dementia, or Alzheimer’s for instance?
 Why does a mere sequence of sounds hold such incredible value?

 Music Facilitates Connection

 The quick and easy answer is that music brings unique pleasure to humans.
 When music is infused into a therapy session, a connection is facilitated.
 What is happening is that those being treated experience recreation and joy.
 To humans, music is universally enjoyable.
 That, in part is where music’s power lies.
 Because we universally find music enjoyable, we tend to engage in it.
-This is the essence of the connection music therapists are able to build with special needs individuals.
-For instance, Autistic children can be detached, or “in their own world”.
-Music is the key that opens the door to their presence.
+This is the essence of the connection music therapists are able to build.
+For anybody, including special needs individuals, they can be detached, or “in their own world”.
+Music can be the key that opens the door to their presence.
 It connects the therapist.

 Music Facilitates Transformation

 Interestingly, neurological research supports the association between music and emotion.
 Both are processed in the right hemisphere of the brain.
 Speech is a left hemisphere process.
 As a result, music provides a means of compensation for language deficits and also can aid in language development.
 Really?
-Could a music therapist generate gains in speech that perhaps other therapies are unable to achieve?
+Could a music therapist generate gains with a typically developed person that is severely depressed or anxious due to the pandemic?
+What about a typically developing person with anxiety or experiencing loss from the death of a family member?
+Generate gain in speech that perhaps other therapies are unable to achieve?
 How can an adult with severe speech impairment suddenly say syllables and words in a music therapy session when never heard otherwise?
 How can a child with severe Autism seem so present and “there” while singing a song assisted by a music therapist?
-Please see our video page to view videos demonstrating transformations brought about by music.
+Please see our video page to view demonstrations of transformations that capture the power of music.
 Apologies for the cliché, but especially in music therapy, “a picture is truly worth a thousand words”.

 Jammin’ Jenn Music Therapy